ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 Java is a high-level, object-oriented programming language first released by Sun Microsystems in 1995.

-It is designed to have as few implementation dependencies as possible, making it a versatile and widely-used language.
+Its aim is to have as few implementation dependencies as possible, making it a versatile and widely-used language.

 ## Is Java available for Arm Linux?

 Yes, there are numerous ways to install Java on Arm Linux distributions.

-Below are some of the common methods to install Java.
-This includes both the Java runtime environment (JRE), which is used to run Java applications and the Java development kit (JDK) which is used to create Java applications.
+Below are some of the common methods that you can use to install Java.
+This includes both the Java runtime environment (JRE), which is used to run Java applications, and the Java Development Kit (JDK), which is used to create Java applications.

 Pick the one that works best for you.

 {{% notice Note %}}
-The Java Technology Compatibility Kit (TCK) is a test suite that verifies whether a Java implementation conforms to the Java SE Platform Specification.
+The Java Technology Compatibility Kit (TCK) is a test suite that you can use to verify whether a Java implementation conforms to the Java SE Platform Specification.
 It's a crucial tool for ensuring that Java applications can run consistently across different platforms and implementations.

 Check the [OCTLA Signatories List](https://openjdk.org/groups/conformance/JckAccess/jck-access.html) to see who has been granted access to the TCK.
 {{% /notice %}}

 ## Can I install Java using the Linux package manager?

-For distributions using `apt` - including Debian and Ubuntu:
+For distributions using `apt` - including Debian and Ubuntu, you can install Java using this code:

 ```console
 sudo apt update